hylang/hy/docs/style-guide.rst

                "not a number"))

-    ;; Not so good, groups are not separated consistently.
+    ;; BAD.
+Groups are not separated consistently.
     (print (if (< n 0.0) "negative"
                (= n 0.0) "zero"